 Despite the gendered connotations of lace and fibre, Fuller firmly believed that her textile-filled designs for soft ground etching were far from feminine crafts.
 In 1950, Fuller wrote an article for the Magazine of Art, in which she examined Mary Cassatt’s experimental practice with soft ground etching and argued for the connection between this printmaking process and collage.12 Among other examples, Fuller pointed to several textures within two impressions of The Visitor c.1881 (fig.6), which were housed at the Metropolitan Museum of Art, a collection she visited often to understand printmaking’s historical techniques.13 An early version shows Cassatt impressing what Fuller called ‘nubbly material’ for the dress of the central figure.
 Cassatt also vigorously shaped the seated figure on the right of the picture with scribbles from the end of a paintbrush and strokes of stopping-out varnish.
 In other prints, Fuller believed Cassatt executed a drawing over scraps of netting, suggesting it was ‘the kind of fabric any Victorian lady whose dressmaker made her clothes and left cuttings of materials around would have in abundance’.14 Praising this process as ‘so direct, so complete, so simple’, Fuller believed that Cassatt’s soft ground etchings anticipated the ‘discovery’ of collage in the first decades of the twentieth century: ‘In this way, Mary Cassatt used the impression of the texture of materials in a print – a “collage” technique in the metal-plate medium – as early as 1881’.15 In this important statement, Fuller conceptualised soft ground etching in a revolutionary new way, as a forerunner to modernist collage.
 Even though the final printed sheets do not have any material glued to them, as found in collages as they are traditionally defined (‘collage’ comes from the French verb coller meaning ‘to glue’), a fundamental step in creating the soft ground etching nevertheless involved arranging scraps of paper, fibre, or other found objects onto a metal plate.
 Fuller knew that her article not only carried revolutionary significance for the print world, but also framed Cassatt’s artistic legacy in a new and more innovative way.16

 So confident was Fuller about her hypothesis that, in the 1970s, she spearheaded a hands-on project to prove that the tonal areas of Cassatt’s famous colour etchings from 1890–1 were made with soft ground etching.
 Fuller’s basic contention was as follows: because Cassatt had used soft-ground etching regularly from the 1880s she would have been inclined to stick with this familiar, direct process for the colour prints – using newspaper pressed into soft ground to create the grain – instead of switching to aquatint, a far more complex and intensive technique.
 Fuller initially broached this idea with Adelyn Breeskin, a Cassatt scholar and director of the Baltimore Museum of Art, in the late 1940s.
 The two corresponded immediately after the publication of Breeskin’s catalogue raisonné of Cassatt’s prints.
 In this first edition, published in 1948, Breeskin classified the 1890–1 prints as having ‘color areas applied on an aquatint ground’ and noted that the aquatint was of the ‘finest grain’.17 Congratulating Fuller on her recently released article in the Magazine of Art, Breeskin wrote ‘if by any chance the Cassatt catalogue should ever have a re-run, I’ll revise it to include your discoveries’.18 The 1970s became just that moment for Fuller to prove her theory.
 Breeskin was preparing for the second edition of the catalogue raisonné to be published in 1979.
-Meanwhile, Perry Miller Adato, a filmmaker working on a documentary film about Cassatt, approached Fuller about her 1950 article.19 Collaborating on this project with artist and friend Janet Ruttenberg and master printer Donn Seward, the group attempted to replicate Cassatt’s La Coiffure and In the Omnibus (figs.7–8) by impressing newspaper stock onto soft ground to obtain a delicate grain for the coloured areas.20 After some trial and error they produced stunning results, and Breeskin updated the technical designation of the 1890–1 colour prints in her revised Cassatt catalogue to include the possibility of the tonal areas being the result of either aquatint or soft ground.21
+Meanwhile, Perry Miller Adato, a filmmaker working on a documentary film about Cassatt, approached Fuller about her 1950 article.19 Collaborating on this project with artist and friend Janet Ruttenberg and master printer Donn Steward, the group attempted to replicate Cassatt’s La Coiffure and In the Omnibus (figs.7–8) by impressing newspaper stock onto soft ground to obtain a delicate grain for the coloured areas.20 After some trial and error they produced stunning results, and Breeskin updated the technical designation of the 1890–1 colour prints in her revised Cassatt catalogue to include the possibility of the tonal areas being the result of either aquatint or soft ground.21

-Even after Breeskin’s revision – grounded in the recreation by Fuller, Seward and Ruttenberg – the colour prints continued to be the subject of much academic debate, stimulated by Fuller’s research.
+Even after Breeskin’s revision – grounded in the recreation by Fuller, Steward and Ruttenberg – the colour prints continued to be the subject of much academic debate, stimulated by Fuller’s research.
 In her 1980 monograph on Cassatt, the art historian Griselda Pollock mentioned the ‘considerable doubt about how Cassatt achieved her remarkable effects’, while simultaneously drawing on Fuller’s 1950 article to support a feminist reading of Cassatt as a pioneering technician.22 A few years later in preparation for a major exhibition and catalogue about Cassatt’s colour prints in 1989, art historians Nancy Mowll Mathews and Barbara Stern Shapiro examined the 1890–1 prints under high-powered microscopes and rolled back both Breeskin’s and Fuller’s revised findings in favour of an exclusively aquatint technique.23 Setting aside these technical arguments and any lingering doubt, it is simply important to register the enormous impression that Cassatt’s prints made on Fuller.
 Almost single-handedly, they energised Fuller to experiment enthusiastically with collaging patterns and lace onto her Atelier 17 prints and consider the use of fibre beyond printmaking.

 After her initial forays into the use of pre-fabricated lace for prints like Hen, Fuller further expanded the potential of collaging fibre on metal plates with her second type of soft ground etchings, which led directly to the creation of wrapped string compositions.
 While at Atelier 17, she quickly became frustrated with the limitations of stretching prefabricated materials to her desired specifications, lamenting ‘their immobility became exasperating’.24 Fuller reasoned, ‘if someone else could make up a material … then what was stopping me from reducing material to its least common denominator – a string and making my own material’.25 Ultimately, she pulled apart textiles and recombined their component parts – strings – into her own modernist compositions.
 Fuller’s second type of soft ground etchings, which she called ‘string doodles’, gave her a creative boost and signal a major shift in her aesthetic.
 Unlike the prints made from manufactured or vintage fabrics, which typically represented animals and human figures, the ‘scribbles in thread’ propelled Fuller toward abstraction.
 The Sailor’s Dream perfectly conveys Fuller’s mission to use threads to weave her own abstract textiles (fig.9).
 Strings criss-cross the print, often looping around one another or forming knots.
 The collage Fuller developed for this print reveals the variety of different types of thread ranging from cotton cording to thin sewing thread and even a red giftwrap ribbon that Fuller noted produced a ‘marvelous … thread-look’ (fig.10).26